juliomateoslangerak/omero-metrics/docs/dev_docs/technical_doc.md

 ```bash
 $ ./configuration_omero.sh /path/to/omeroweb /path/to/mydatabase
 ````
-where `/path/to/omeroweb` is the path to the omero-web installation or path and `/path/to/mydatabase` is the path to the OMERO-metrics sqlite database.
+where `/path/to/omeroweb` is the path to the omero-web installation or path and `/path/to/mydatabase` is the path to the omero-metrics sqlite database.

 ```bash